 Some angel groups and SEIS/EIS funds may provide an investment offer letter, which is the equivalent of a term sheet produced by an investor rather than an investee, detailing their terms.

-For simplicity, we can break a term sheet into three different elements:
+For simplicity, we can break a term sheet into four different elements:

 Generally, the terms that we mention below are a zero-sum game - a ‘win’ for an Investor, a gaining of a right or protection, is a ‘loss’ for the investee, where they lose flexibility or a right themselves.